 benchmark of metric + 25% lift

 In our model, acquisition measures the number of users entering your free trial.
-For our acquisition benchmark, let’s plug in 5,000 free trial sign ups (5,000 is a made-up number), and calculate how a 25% lift on our acquisition benchmark impacts ARR after one year:
+For our acquisition benchmark, let’s plug in 5,000 free trial sign-ups.

-As you can see, the 25% lift in acquisition (top right cell) resulted a 25% lift in ARR (bottom right cell).
-It may seem odd that these lifts are equal until you re-consider what acquisition measures.
-Acquisition determines the size of your funnel.
+As you can see, the 25% lift in acquisition (top right cell) resulted in a 25% lift in MRR (bottom right cell).
+It makes sense that these lifts are equal because acquisition determines the size of your funnel.

-Therefore, if you 10x acquisition, you’ll 10x your ARR.
+Therefore, if you 10x acquisition, you’ll 10x your MRR.
 And that’s pretty uninteresting.
-Don’t worry though, other metrics will have greater leverage over ARR.
+Don’t worry though—other metrics have a higher impact on MRR.

 Activation is the Upstream Bottleneck